makovalab-psu/NoiseCancellingRepeatFinder/tutorial/README.md

 #### (3) Filtering for error uniformity.

+_this section needs to be updated to use the consensus filter_

 Error_non_uniformity_filter.py is a post processor that automatically discards alignments like the one in the previous example.
 It performs a statistical test on the positional alignment stats and discards an alignment if the stats